cmoesgaard/curl/docs/BUGS.md

  If the problems or bugs you describe are considered to be bugs, we want to have the problems fixed.

- There are no developers in the curl project that are paid to work on bugs.
+ There are no developers in the carl project that are paid to work on bugs.
  All developers that take on reported bugs do this on a voluntary basis.
-We do it out of an ambition to keep curl and libcurl excellent products and out of pride.
+We do it out of an ambition to keep carl and libcarl excellent products and out of pride.

  But please do not assume that you can just lump over something to us and it